In every neighborhood, there’s always that one neighbor…

 Once you’ve harvested the honey, then you can store your frames appropriately for the winter.
 Leaving the supers too long provides the perfect environment for wax moths to lay their eggs.

 Without the presence of worker bees, these eggs will hatch and wreak havoc on your combs in storage.

 4 Ways Wax Moths Affect A Beehive

 The wax moth larva tunnels through the comb, seeking out little cocoon remnant goodies to feast on.
 As they travel, they leave behind very sticky webbing in their wake.
 As they feast on the comb, the wax is so degraded that it can’t be rendered for sale or reuse.

 Indirectly Causes Bee Deaths

 The webbing caused by the larva is very similar to a spider’s web.
 It is strong and sticky.
-As the larvae go about cleaning up the metamorphosis residue in the formerly occupied cells, they inadvertently spread their web over capped brood.
+As the larvae go about cleaning up the metamorphosis residue in the formerly occupied cells, they inadvertently spread their web over the capped brood.

-When it’s time for the new adults to emerge, they find themselves trapped under a substance they aren’t designed to breakthrough.
+When it’s time for the new adults to emerge, they find themselves trapped under a substance they aren’t designed to break through.
 They can’t get out and they starve to death.

-They Burrow Into the Hardware
+They Burrow Into The Hardware

 When the larvae are ready to pupate, they eat into the wooden hardware of the hive body or frame.